What is Bitget?

 Every time you place an order, the exchange charges you a trading fee.
 The trading fee is normally a percentage of the value of the trade order.
 Many exchanges divide between takers and makers.
 Takers are the one who “take” an existing order from the order book.
 Makers are the ones who add orders to the order book, thereby making liquidity at the platform.

-To our understanding, you will only receive discounts to the trading fees by holding BFT-tokens when you spot trade, not when you engage in contract trading.
+To our understanding, you will only receive discounts to the trading fees by holding BFT-tokens, and paying with them, when you spot trade, not when you engage in contract trading.

 Bitget Withdrawal fees

-Bitget charges a withdrawal fee of 0.0006 BTC per BTC-withdrawal.
-This fee is slightly above the global industry average.
-The current global industry average is 0.00053 BTC per BTC-withdrawal according to this report.
+Bitget charges a withdrawal fee of 0.0005 BTC per BTC-withdrawal.
+This fee is quite in line with the global industry average.
+The current global industry average, according to the most extensive empirical study ever made, is 0.0004599 BTC per BTC-withdrawal.

 In addition to depositing cryptocurrency to the platform, Bitget also lets you deposit fiat currency, but only via wire transfer (not credit card or debit card).
 Seeing as fiat currency deposits are possible at this trading platform, this platform qualifies as an “entry-level exchange”, making it an exchange where new crypto investors can start their journey into the exciting crypto world.